Why I Will Never Buy The SPY

 Am I suggesting that you should buy a fundamentally weighted portfolio?
 Not necessarily.
 While fundamental indexation looks at the size of the company without considering the price, the market-cap weighted index looks at the price without considering the size of the company.
 Neither approach considers value – the link between what you are buying and the price tag attached to it.
 Both approaches will have some unintended consequences.

-Both methods might have you holding stocks which are over-priced since neither one looks to value.
-Some say that there is no way to know if a stock is over- or under-valued.
-That being said, it is more likely that a market-cap weighted portfolio will include an over-valued company than a fundamentally weighted one.
+Both methods might have you holding stocks which are overpriced since neither one looks to value.
+Some say that there is no way to know if a stock is overvalued or undervalued.
+That being said, it is more likely that a market-cap weighted portfolio will include an overvalued company than a fundamentally weighted one.
 Why is that?

-Market-Cap Weighting and the Potential for Over-Valuation
+Market-Cap Weighting and the Potential for Overvaluation

 Weighting towards market-cap gives added exposure to expensive stocks.
-I am not saying that the most expensive stock is necessarily the most over-valued stock.
+I am not saying that the most expensive stock is necessarily the most overvalued stock.
 But some researchers feel that there is a higher possibility of an overvalued stock being found in the expensive seats than in the cheap seats.

 Imagine for a moment that we are talking about land and property.